p-reznick/blog/public/data/files/oo_js.md

 kingdomCome.title = "Kingdom Come: Deliverance";
 kingdomCome.system = "PC";
 kingdomCome.description();
+// Kingdom Come: Deliverance is played on the PC
 ```

 In the example above, the `Game` object stands in for a classical class, while the `kingdomCome` object stands in for an instance of class Game.
 The connection between the two comes from `Object.create`, which sets Game as `kingdomCome`'s **prototype**.
 By setting the desired properties on `kingdomCome` directly, we simulate state particular to an instance, while `kingdomCome`'s access via prototype to `description` simulates inherited behavior.